 Asset requirements to meet potential reinsurance collateral calls are actively managed.
 The amount of reinsurance collateral required and posted is monitored by management on a regular basis.
-A Collateral Management Fund (CMF) is ringfenced in cash and cash equivalent to fulfil any top-up requirement to external reinsurance collateral account.
-The calibration of the CMF references to a 1 in 200 shock over a three month period: the quantum of the fund as of YE 2020 is £40.9 million to protect c£0.7 billion of external business.
+A Collateral Management Fund (CMF) is ringfenced in cash and cash equivalents to fulfil any top-up requirements for external reinsurance collateral accounts.